Banking Act of 1935

-The Banking Act of 1935 passed on August 19, 1935 and was signed into law by the president, Franklin D. Roosevelt, on August 23.
+The Banking Act of 1935 passed on August 19, 1935, and was signed into law by the president, Franklin D. Roosevelt, on August 23.
 The Act changed the structure and power distribution in the Federal Reserve System that began with the Banking Act of 1933.
 The Act contained three titles.

+The law created the modern structure of the Federal Reserve and placed monetary-policy decisions beyond Presidential control.

 Title I

 Title I amended section 12B of the 1933 Act with regards to the creation of the Federal Deposit Insurance Corporation (FDIC) and its duties.
 The board of directors of the FDIC would include the Comptroller of Currency and two members selected by the President and confirmed by the Senate.
 They shall hold a term of 6 years and receive an annual salary of $10,000.
 Title I also established the maximum insured deposit to be $5,000.

 FDIC

 The Act of 1935 made the FDIC permanent, and included the following provisions: